BlackDark/estimate-dev-time-action/README.md

 - 🤖 Uses OpenRouter AI models with official OpenAI SDK for robust API handling
 - 💬 Automatically adds/updates comments on PRs with estimates
 - 🎛️ Configurable skill levels and AI models
+- 🚫 Smart filtering of generated files and build artifacts for accurate estimates
 - 🆓 Free model available by default

 ## Usage